 - 2lbs raw medium shrimp (peeled and deveined, with tails removed)

-½ cup soy sauce
+- A ½ cup of soy sauce

-8 teaspoons cornstarch
+- 8 teaspoons cornstarch

-½ tablespoon fresh ginger (grated)
+- ½ tablespoon fresh ginger (grated)

-6 garlic cloves (minced)
+- 6 garlic cloves (minced)

-4 teaspoons sesame oil (divided)
+- 4 teaspoons sesame oil (divided)

-2 cups carrots (shredded)
+- 2 cups carrots (shredded)

 - 2 cups cabbage (sliced thin)

-1 (15 ounce) can chicken broth
+- 1 (15 ounces) can chicken broth

-7 green onions (sliced)
+- 7 green onions (sliced)

-12 ounces linguini (cooked and drained)
+- 12 ounces linguini (cooked and drained)

-Step 1: In a large bowl combine shrimp, soy sauce, cornstarch, ginger, and garlic.
+- In a large bowl combine shrimp, soy sauce, cornstarch, ginger, and garlic.
 Mix well and set aside for 10 minutes.
 Heat 1 teaspoon of sesame oil in a wok over high heat.

-Step 2: Add another teaspoon of sesame oil to the skillet and add carrots.
+- Add another teaspoon of sesame oil to the skillet and add carrots.
 Stir try for 1 minute.
 Remove from the wok.
 Add the remaining 2 teaspoons of sesame oil and add cabbage and cook for 1 minute.
-Add chicken broth and the reserve marinade to the wok.
+Add chicken broth and the reserved marinade to the wok.